 Ad valorem taxes not paid on or before April 1 are considered delinquent.
-Interest accrues on delinquent taxes at the rate of one and one-half percent monthly (18 percent annually) to a maximum of 100 percent of the taxes due and owing until such time as the delinquent taxes are paid.
+Interest accrues on delinquent taxes at the rate of 1.50 percent monthly or 18.00 percent to a maximum of 100.00 percent of the taxes due and owing until such time as the delinquent taxes are paid.
 The county treasurer shall give notice of delinquent taxes by publication once a week for two (2) consecutive weeks at any time after April 1, but prior to the end of September following the year the taxes were first due and payable, in some newspaper in the county to be designated by the county treasurer.
 Such notice shall contain a notification that the taxable property on which the taxes are delinquent and remain due and unpaid now have a tax lien for ad valorem taxes and such property will be sold at a public auction if unpaid for a period of three (3) years or more as of the date such taxes first became due and payable.